 Hardy Hibiscus That Grow in Zone 9

 Confederate rose is another hardy specimen.
-It has the capacity to grow 15 feet tall (4.65 meters) and bears pink to white blooms that deepen in color by day’s end.
+It has the capacity to grow 15 feet tall (5 m.) and bears pink to white blooms that deepen in color by day’s end.

 Texas star is an outstanding plant with deeply red blooms.
 It requires moist soil and has lobed leaves.